 CEO Dave Clayman and principals Emanuel Frangiadakis and Francesca Federico founded Twelve Points Wealth Management in 2014.
 The trio has more than 40 years of combined experience in financial services.

-Almost 80% of Twelve Points Wealth Management’s client base consists of individuals, high-net-worth individuals and families.
+A large percentage of Twelve Points Wealth Management’s client base consists of individuals, high-net-worth individuals and families.
 Other common clients of the firm include trusts, corporations, pension and profit-sharing plans, family offices and accredited investors.

 As things currently stand, Twelve Points has no minimum initial investment size.
-It should be noted, though, that the firm works mostly with individuals that fall below the SEC’s definition of “high net worth.”
+It should be noted, though, that the firm works mostly with individuals that fall below the SEC’s definition of “high-net-worth.”
 More specifically, these guidelines state that an individual has a high net worth if they have $750,000 in AUM or a $1.5 million net worth.

 Services Offered by Twelve Points Wealth Management

-Twelve Points Wealth Management serves a broad range of clients, and it provides a variation of services to match their needs.
+Twelve Points Wealth Management serves a broad range of clients, and it provides a variety of services to match their needs.
 Below you’ll find a detailed breakdown of the firm’s investment management, financial planning and retirement plan services:

 - Investment supervisory services